Book of the Month Subscription Review + 50% Off – Dec 2015

 They are currently having an amazing deal on 3-month subscriptions (deal details below), so I had to sign up.
 (Plus I love book subscriptions so I probably would have signed up for this one with or without a deal!)

 My Subscription Addiction pays for this subscription.
 (Check out the review process post to learn more about how we review boxes).

 The Subscription Box: Book of the Month

 The Cost: $16.99 a month ($8.99 a month with 12-month subscription).

-COUPON: Expiring Soon!
-Use code BOOKUP to get your first book for $9.99!
+COUPON: Limited Time Only!
+Use code SUNNY5 to get your first book for just $9.99!